libis/rdm-build/README.md

 - otherwise, parse 'A' folder in the image standard `data` folder
 - then, if subfolder 'A' exists in custom `data` folder, parse custom subfolder `A` too.

-And similary for individual data files.
+And similary for individual data files in the root of the standard `data` and custom folders.

 ### data folders